marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 ### Reading notes (30%)

-Students are expected to submit digital notes summarizing and reacting to each assigned reading (500–2000 words each; see the Schedule).
+Students are expected to submit digital notes summarizing and reacting to each assigned reading (~1/2 page+ each; see the Schedule).
 Marisa will evaluate each student's notes for each reading on a pass/fail basis: tips for effective note-taking will be covered in the first class.
 There are a total of 36 required readings, but notes are only required for 30 of them, and students may pick which 30 readings to submit notes for (i.e., students earn 1% for each reading with satisfactory notes).

 * 30 x 1 point for every [reading with notes](./course_instructions/instructions-reading_notes.md)